Courtesy titles such as Mr., Mrs., Ms., etc. should be used in correspondence only.

 The director of public affairs will attend the conference.

-When referring to faculty of the schools, use the full name of the school before or after the person’s name; e.g.,
+When referring to faculty of the schools, use the full name of the school if space allows or the area of academic instruction before or after the person's name; e.g.,

 Dr. John Doe, professor in the Dreeben School of Education, will present...